Professional Private Math Tutoring

 Pre-Calculus & AP Pre-Calculus

-Calculus and AP Calculus
+Calculus & AP Calculus

-With years of experience tutoring students in mathematics—from Pre-Algebra through Calculus—as well as computer science and study skills, I provide personalized, expert guidance to support your child’s unique learning journey.
+With 10 years of experience tutoring students in mathematics—from Pre-Algebra through Calculus—as well as computer science and study skills, I provide personalized, expert guidance to support your child’s unique learning journey.
 My tailored approach reinforces the concepts they are learning in school while addressing areas where they may need extra help.
 I emphasize understanding the reasoning behind mathematical concepts, paired with plenty of hands-on problem-solving practice.

 About Me

 I run a small tutoring company based on Bainbridge Island, WA.
-I hold a Master of Science degree in Computer Science and have years of experience in math and computer science tutoring.
+I hold a Master of Science degree in Computer Science and have 10 years of experience in math and computer science tutoring.
 Passionate about math and learning, I believe in nurturing each student's unique strengths with patience, kindness, and a judgment-free approach to learning.
 I aim to help students grow their skills and confidence by letting them take the lead in our sessions and working through lots of problems together.